tomplus/kubernetes_asyncio/kubernetes_asyncio/docs/AppsV1beta1Api.md

 name = 'name_example' # str | name of the ControllerRevision
-namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) exact = true # bool | Should the export be exact.
-Exact export maintains cluster-specific fields like 'Namespace'. (optional) export = true # bool | Should this value be exported.
+namespace = 'namespace_example' # str | object name and auth scope, such as for teams and projects pretty = 'pretty_example' # str | If 'true', then the output is pretty printed. (optional) exact = True # bool | Should the export be exact.
+Exact export maintains cluster-specific fields like 'Namespace'. (optional) export = True # bool | Should this value be exported.
 Export strips fields that a user can not specify. (optional)

 try:
     api_response = api_instance.read_namespaced_controller_revision(name, namespace, pretty=pretty, exact=exact, export=export)